 AFS licence Australian financial services licence.
 AML/CTF Anti-money laundering and counter-terrorism financing.
-Applicant Someone who applies to subscribe for Units by submitting an Application Form.
+ApplicantSomeone who applies for an interest in the Fund by submitting an ApplicantForm.
 Application Form The form to be completed to subscribe for Units.
-Application Money The money paid by an Applicant in respect of their investment to subscribe for Units.
+Application Money The money paid by an Applicant in respect of their investment to subscribe for an interest in the Fund, including upon reinvestment of a distribution.
 Application Quarter Has the meaning given to it in section 1, "Application for Units".
-Authorised Representative Has the meaning given to it in section 5.2, "Who else can operate investment?".
+Authorised Representative Has the meaning given to it in section 5.2, "Who else can operate my investment?".
 ASIC The Australian Securities and Investments Commission.
 ASX Australian Securities Exchange.
 Business Day A day on which banks are open for business in Sydney, except a Saturday, Sunday or public holiday.
-Corporations Act The Corporations Act 2001 (Cth) for the time being in force together with the regulations.
+Corporations Act The Corporations Act 2001 (Cth) for the time being in force together regulations.
 Distribution Period A period of twelve months, ending on 30 June each year.
-In the first year of the Fund this will be the period from establishment of the Fund to 30 June.
-In the final year of the Fund this will be the period from 1 July until the termination date of the Fund.
+In the first Fund this will be the period from establishment of the Fund to 30 Ju final year of the Fund this will be the period from 1 July until the ter date of the Fund.
 The Trustee may amend this date at its discretion.
 Fund Walsh Bay Partners Diversifying Alternatives Fund.
 GST Goods and Services Tax as defined in A New Tax System (Goods and Services Tax) Act 1999, as amended.
 Hard Lock A period of time when the investors are not allowed to redeem their investment.
 For this Fund, this has been set at 3 years from the acceptance for the Application Quarter.
-Investor A person who applies and commits to acquire Units and whose application is accepted by the Trustee.
-This information memorandum, including any supplementary inform memorandum which we may issue.
+Investor An Applicant whose application has been accepted by the Trustee and who holds an interest in the Fund.
+IM This information memorandum, including any supplementary information memorandum which we may issue.
 Manager/Walsh Bay Partners Walsh Bay Partners Pty Ltd ACN 160 258 097.
 Management Agreement The management agreement between the Trustee and the Manager in relation to the management of the Fund's assets.

 NAV Net asset value.
 Qualifying Investor Wholesale clients (as defined in section 761G (7) of the Corporations Act) or professional investors (as defined in section 9 of the Act) or sophisticated investors (as defined in section 761GA of the Corporations Act).
 RITC Reduced input tax credits.
-Special Resolution A resolution passed at a meeting of unitholders, by unitholders holding at least 75% of the total issued units in the Fund.
-Trust Deed The trust deed of the Fund dated [13 May 2022], as amended from time to time.
+Special ResolutionA resolution passed at a meeting of unitholders, by unitholders holdin 75% of the total issued units in the Fund.
+Trust Deed The trust deed of the Fund dated 13 May2022, as amended from time to time.
 Trustee Evolution Trustees Limited ACN 611 839 519.
 Units or units Units in the Fund.
 We, us and our When used, these words refer only to the Manager.
-You and your When used, these refer to an Applicant for Units or an Investor, as appropriate.
+You and your When used, these refer to an Applicant or an Investor, as appropriate.